Rank Jumps and Growth of Shafarevich--Tate Groups for Elliptic Curves in $\mathbb{Z}/p\mathbb{Z}$-Extensions: Introduction

 However, we remark that this method is unable to distinguish between jumps in rank and jumps in the order of the Shafarevich--Tate group.
 These methods are currently being refined by the third named author, and in a subsequent paper, will be applied to a large number of problems in Diophantine stability and arithmetic statistics.

 In response to the second question, we show the following.

-\begin{lthm} For a positive proportion of rank 0 elliptic curves defined over $\Q$, there is \emph{at least one} $\Z/p\Z$-extension over $\Q$ disjoint from the cyclotomic $\Z_p$-extension, $\Q_{\cyc}/\Q$, with trivial $p$-primary Selmer group upon base-change. \end{lthm}
+\begin{lthm} Suppose that the Shafarevich--Tate group is finite for all rank 0 elliptic curves defined over $\Q$ and \ref{assmpn: for rank 0 indep} holds.
+For a positive proportion of rank 0 elliptic curves defined over $\Q$, there is \emph{at least one} $\Z/p\Z$-extension over $\Q$ disjoint from the cyclotomic $\Z_p$-extension, $\Q_{\cyc}/\Q$, with trivial $p$-primary Selmer group upon base-change. \end{lthm}

+\ref{assmpn: for rank 0 indep} is the assumption that the proportion of rank 0 elliptic curves (ordered by height) with a fixed reduction type at a prime $q$ is the same as the proportion of all elliptic curves (ordered by height) with the same property.
+In other words, the reduction type at $q$ is independent of the rank of the elliptic curve.

 We remark that the main reason for us to restrict the study to elliptic curves at primes of good ordinary reduction is to ensure that we can use results on $\lambda$-invariants of elliptic curves from \cite{HM99}.
 There are recent results which extend the aforementioned theorem to the non-ordinary case.
 It seems reasonable to expect that our results should extend to the supersingular case using the work of J.~Hatley and A.~Lei in \cite[Theorem 6.7]{HL19}.